-On May 1, 2013, the Company and Enable entered into a Services Agreement, Employee Transition Agreement, and other agreements whereby the Company agreed to provide certain support services to Enable such as accounting, legal, risk management and treasury functions for an initial term ending on April 30, 2016.
-The support services automatically extend year-to-year at the end of the initial term, unless terminated by Enable with at least 90 days' notice.
-Enable may terminate the initial support services at any time with 180 days' notice if approved by the board of Enable's general partner.
-As of December 31, 2015, Enable terminated all support services except IT, payroll and benefits.
-Under these agreements, the Company charged operating costs to Enable of \$12.0 million and \$16.8 million for December 31, 2015 and 2014, respectively.
+In connection with the formation of Enable, the Company and Enable entered into a Services Agreement, Employee Transition Agreement, and other agreements whereby the Company agreed to provide certain support services to Enable such as accounting, legal, risk management and treasury functions for an initial term ending on April 30, 2016.
+As of December 31, 2015, Enable terminated all support services except certain information technology, payroll and benefits administration.
+The remaining services automatically extended for another year on May 1, 2016.
+Under these agreements, the Company charged operating costs to Enable of \$4.7 million, \$12.4 million and \$16.8 million for December 31, 2016, 2015 and 2014, respectively.
 The Company charges operating costs to OG&E and Enable based on several factors.
 Operating costs directly related to OG&E and Enable are assigned as such.
 Operating costs incurred for the benefit of OG&E and Enable are allocated either as overhead based primarily on labor costs or using the "Distrigas" method.
-Effective April 1, 2014, Enable's general partner, the Company and CenterPoint agreed to reduce certain governance related costs billed to Enable for transition services.

-Additionally, the Company agreed to provide seconded employees to Enable to support its operations for an initial term ending on December 31, 2014.
-The Company did not transfer any employees to Enable at the formation of the partnership or any time through December 31, 2014.
-In October 2014, CenterPoint, the Company and Enable agreed to continue the secondment to Enable for 192 employees that participate in the Company's defined benefit and retirement plans, beyond December 31, 2014.
-The remaining seconded employees were terminated from the Company on December 31, 2014 and were offered employment by Enable.
-The Company billed Enable for reimbursement of \$32.1 million and \$104.8 million in 2015 and 2014, respectively, under the Transitional Seconding Agreement for employment costs incurred on or after May 1, 2013.
+The Company agreed to provide seconded employees to Enable to support its operations for an initial term ending on December 31, 2014.
+In October 2014, CenterPoint, the Company and Enable agreed to continue the secondment to Enable for 192 employees that participate in the Company's defined benefit and retirement plans.
+The Company billed Enable for reimbursement of \$28.6 million, \$32.7 million and \$104.8 million in 2016, 2015 and 2014, respectively, under the Transitional Seconding Agreement for employment costs.
+If the seconding agreement was terminated, and those employees were no longer employed by the Company, and lump sum payments were made to those employees, the Company would recognize a settlement or curtailment of the pension/retiree health care charges, which would increase expense at the Company by approximately \$21.4 million.
+Settlement and curtailment charges associated with the Enable seconded employees are not reimbursable to the Company by Enable.
+The seconding agreement can be terminated by mutual agreement of the Company and Enable or solely by the Company upon 120 day notice.

-The Company had accounts receivable from Enable of \$1.7 million and \$5.6 million as of December 31, 2015 and 2014, respectively, for amounts billed for transitional services, including the cost of seconded employees.
+The Company had accounts receivable from Enable of \$2.7 million and \$3.4 million as of December 31, 2016 and 2015, respectively, for amounts billed for transitional services, including the cost of seconded employees.